The neurologist showed me the scans and the lesions, and for the first time I fully understood what a bend was, there were physiological consequences!

 He would review my case in one year, but he was pretty sure it would take two years at least for things to get back to normal.

-Luckily I could fall back on my shipping experience and I very quickly got job in a shipping company very similar to the one that I had left to switch careers.
+Luckily I could fall back on my shipping experience and I very quickly got job in Kertsten Hunik, a shipping company very similar to the one that I had left to switch careers, Reindear Shipping.

 After about six months, the Neurologist gave Algosaibi the final report on my injuries,

-and very soon after that, I was contacted by a Dublin solicitor telling me that they had been authorised to pay me my outstanding contract amount, once I indemnified Algosaibi against any further claim arising from the incident.
+and very soon after that, I was contacted by a firm of solicitors in Rathgar, telling me that they had been authorised to give me a cheque for 25,000 pounds, Irish pounds, once I signed a contract indemnifying Algosaibi against any further claim arising from the incident.

 I had expected to go back to work with them after two years, and to be honest I hadn’t even considered legal action or compensation.
 Obviously they had had other ideas.

 I signed the paper and took the cheque.